The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 The truth is, Peru can be cheap, but most visitors don’t find it that way.
 Why?
 Because they fall into tourist traps.
 They eat at tourist-targeted restaurants, shop from tourist-targeted vendors, and get scammed easily.

 The cost of travel in Peru doesn’t have to be high if you know where to look.
-If you are a budget backpacker, you can live comfortably off of 35 USD a day.
+If you are a budget backpacker, you can live comfortably off of 35 to 40 USD a day.
 A hostel in Peru costs around 10 USD, a meal 4 to 5 USD, and the rest for transportation and attractions.

 However, if you are not keeping track of money and go to places designed for tourists, a meal can cost 10-15 USD and a hotel can cost a few hundred USD.